THE GREYHOUND DIARIES

 He has been interviewed/profiled by CNN, MSNBC, Fox News, Billboard, ITV Channel 4, The Wall Street Journal, the UK's Independent, and Reuters.

 Prior to his Greyhound project, Doug was a London-based correspondent and filed dispatches from places such as Rwanda, Iran and Bosnia for, among others, CNN, NBC and ABC.
 A graduate of Cornell University, where he was a mentee of Carl Sagan's in Critical Thinking, he received a Fulbright Scholarship and earned his masters in Nationalism and Ethnic Conflict from the London School of Economics.
 Before that, he graduated from the Washington, DC public schools.

-He received the Speranza Foundation's Lincoln City Fellowship for his music in 2019.
+He received the Speranza Foundation's Lincoln City Fellowship for his music.